cloudfoundry/docs-bosh/content/credential-rotation.md

 `nats.allow_legacy_agents` is set.
 Use mutual TLS instead.
 If `nats_password` needs to be rotated, all VMs deployed by the director must be recreated.
-After re-deploying the director and before re-deploying the VMs, the resurrector plugin of the health monitor may attempt to resurrect the VMs or may consider the deployments in meltdown mode.
+After re-deploying the director and before re-deploying the VMs, the resurrector plugin of the health monitor may attempt to resurrect the VMs or may consider the deployments are in meltdown mode.
-* `credhub_admin_client_secret`: for CredHub admin clients continue to authenticate after CredHub gets re-deployed and before the new CredHub admin secret is passed to the clients, it is recommended to add a new CredHub admin user and secret to `uaa.clients` before removing the old secret
+* `credhub_admin_client_secret`: for CredHub admin clients being able to authenticate after CredHub gets re-deployed and before the new CredHub admin secret is passed to the clients, it is recommended to add a new CredHub admin user and secret to `uaa.clients` before removing the old secret
-* `credhub_cli_user_password`: for the CredHub CLI user continue to authenticate after CredHub gets re-deployed and before the new CredHub CLI user password is passed to the clients, it is recommended to add a new CredHub CLI user and password to `uaa.scim.users` before removing the old password
+* `credhub_cli_user_password`: for the CredHub CLI user being able to authenticate after CredHub gets re-deployed and before the new CredHub CLI user password is passed to the clients, it is recommended to add a new CredHub CLI user and password to `uaa.scim.users` before removing the old password
 * `default_ca` including its signed certificates `director_ssl` and `mbus_bootstrap_ssl`: